shanelindsay/shanelindsay.github.io/about.md

 permalink: /about/
 ---

-* Here is a bulleted teaching point!
-* Here's another!
+I was born in Fiji.
+I have never been back.

+* I did a post doc at Dundee
+* And one at York